Brakel, Belgium

 Brakel ([ˈbraːkəl]) is a municipality in the Belgian province of East Flanders in the Denderstreek and the Flemish Ardennes.
 The name is derived from a Carolingian villa Braglo first mentioned in 866 and located in the center of Opbrakel.
 Since 1970, the municipality has comprised the villages of Nederbrakel, Opbrakel, Michelbeke, Elst, Zegelsem.
 In 1977 Everbeek, Parike and part of Sint-Maria-Oudenhove were added.
 On 1 January 2018, Brakel had a population of 14,781.
 The area is 56.46 km² which gives a population density of 262 per km².
-The mayor is Stefaan De Vleeschouwer.
+The mayor is Alexander De Croo.

 The region is known for the green hills and valleys, which attract cyclists and walkers and play a role in the Tour of Flanders cycling race.

 The Braekel chicken is named after the town.

 The Uitkijktoren, a 32 m high viewing tower was opened in April 2001.
 It is located at 50.8124°N 3.7391°E on the Twaalfbunderstraat, north-west of Nederbrakel.
 Orientation boards at the top enable visitors to identify places of interest in all directions.